-Mason jars have unlimited uses – you can use them for home canning to preserve food, to store and hold different items, to decorate your home, to create various DIY projects, to make a home herb garden, for a coffee-to-go, to shop in a bulk store, and so much more!
+You can use them for home canning to preserve food, to store and hold different items, to create various DIY projects, for a home herb garden, for a coffee-to-go, to shop in a bulk store, and so much more!

-In this article, we will observe 36 awesome and perhaps unexpected uses for a mason jar.
-I’ll separate them into 5 sections:
+In this article, you can find 36 awesome and perhaps unexpected uses for glass jars, divided in 5 sections:

 1. Cooked food

 Mason jars are ideal for food storage!
 Some ideas include:

 - salad in a jar

 - overnight oats, chia puddings, and other breakfasts

 - simple meals with legumes and cooked veggies (like the one underneath)

 2. Storage for cloth napkins